“One of the best experiences I’ve had during my PhD”

 Three Minute Thesis® finalists announced

-Taylor & Francis is again sponsoring the Vitae Three Minute Thesis (3MT®) competition, for 2019.
+Taylor & Francis has again sponsored the Vitae Three Minute Thesis (3MT®) competition, for 2020.

 Developed by the University of Queensland, Australia, 3MT is a UK-wide event that celebrates the dynamic and exciting work being done by doctoral researchers.
 The competition challenges them to present a compelling spoken presentation on their research topic and its significance in just three minutes.

-- Chidinma Raymond, School of Life Sciences, University of Nottingham
+- Daniel Koomson, College of Life and Natural Sciences, University of Derby

 Some inspiration from previous 3MT winners